Table of Contents

 12.3.
 Force Majeure.
 In the event that the University suspends operations due to an extraordinary occurrence or circumstance that is beyond the control of the parties, such as a natural disaster or an act of war, the parties will jointly discuss the appropriate course of action with regard to this Article.

 Article 13: Personnel Files

 13.1.
 Content.
 The UWC2 personnel file includes a Head File and an Annual File.
-The Head File includes such documents as leave records, the original application materials, and notice letters from Management to the Extension Lecturer.
+The Head File includes such documents as leave records (including Leave Without Pay requests), the original application materials, appointment letters, and notice letters from Management to the Extension Lecturer.
+The Head file may also include copies of verifications of employment.
 The Annual File includes such documents as instructor/course evaluations, the PAS report, commendation letters, and related documentation regarding annual performance.
 Adverse material, including complaints, warnings, disciplinary letters and performance expectation letters, will be placed in the Annual File; a copy will be forwarded to the Extension Lecturer at the time the material is included in the file.

 13.2.
 Right to Access.
 Extension Lecturers have the right to examine all materials in their files that are not non-disclosable pursuant to state and/or federal laws, and, upon written request to UWC2 HR, will be provided a copy of any materials in those files.
 The personnel file will be made available for review by the Extension Lecturer and/or the Extension Lecturer’s designated person upon written request to UWC2 HR within three (3) workdays of the request.

 13.3.
 Confidentiality.
 Subject to legitimate business purposes and state and/or federal laws, the Employer will maintain the confidentiality of all materials in an individual’s personnel file.